 Be honest about workload capacity

-Do not be afraid to say that you cannot take on more work.
+Note: Do not be afraid to say that you cannot take on more work.
 Get it added to your supervision record – remember, this is your record and in order for it to be ‘signed off’, you must agree with the content.
 A good manager will support your professional judgement.
 A poor one will continue to pile the work on you, until you are unable to function.
 If the latter is what you currently experience, seek senior manager support.
 Whilst I appreciate this is easier said than done, there are policies in place to support staff supersede such issues.

 Managers: Avoid micro-managing

 In my experience, micro-managing is the most debilitating form of management.
-It’s ‘style’ will often result in the development of Professional self-doubt, a lack of confidence and an over reliance on seeking approval for every aspect of work.
-It can cause Professionals to develop anxious related practice.
+It’s ‘style’ will often result in the development of professional self-doubt, a lack of confidence and an over reliance on seeking approval for every aspect of work.
+It can cause professionals to develop anxious related practice.
 As a result, decisions are often defensive rather than defensible.
 I have personally experienced what micro-managing can do, and I can tell you, it is not helpful in any shape or form!

 Instead, allow the Practitioner to explore and develop their own way of working – this can be promoted in supervision by asking open ended questions to elicit appropriate responses.
 We do value professional judgement and accountability after all.